 Recommended Duration and Frequency: This intervention should be conducted 3-5 times per week for at least 15 minutes in a small group (2 - 4 students).
 The 15 minutes of time provided should be IN ADDITION TO the regular core math instruction.
-The intervention should be conducted until a student scores at benchmark level on the AIMSweb Early Numeracy, M-COMP, or M-CAP 3 consecutive times, and when the student begins to grasp math concepts and skills in generally the same amount of time as his peers.
+The intervention should be conducted until a student scores at benchmark level on the MAP Math, MN Standard, MN Benchmark, or Math Curriculum assessment 3 consecutive times, and when the student begins to grasp math concepts and skills in generally the same amount of time as his peers.